cleverli2008/Snowman-J/README.md

 # Snowman-J
-A rapid ABE implementation tool in Java, which is based on Java Pairing Based Cryptography Library (JPBC).
+A rapid attribute-based encryption (ABE) and chameleon hash(CH) implementation tool in Java, which is based on Java Pairing Based Cryptography Library (JPBC).

 * KP-HABE-NMaCS